 - St Andrew’s Hospital

-For a CT arthrogram a larger volume of X-Ray contrast is injected and then you will be transferred to the CT machine for diagnostic imaging.
+For a CT arthrogram, a larger volume of x-ray contrast is injected, and then you will be transferred to the CT machine for diagnostic imaging.

-For Nuclear Medicine studies, a radio-tracer is injected after the X-ray contrast.
+For Nuclear Medicine studies, a radio-tracer is injected after the x-ray contrast.
 You are then transferred to the Nuclear Medicine department for diagnostic imaging of the tracer.

 You may experience a feeling of fullness and /or tightness as the joint is distended with fluid, but the procedure is usually well tolerated.
-The tightness will subside in coming days as the dye absorbs into surrounding tissues.
+The tightness will lessen in coming days as the dye absorbs into surrounding tissues.